 Microwaves are 71.29% efficient at converting input power into output power, on average.

-In other words: On average, microwaves convert 71.29% of electricity into microwave cooking power based on results from this study.
+In other words, on average, microwaves convert 71.29% of electricity into microwave cooking power based on results from this study.

 For example, a 600W microwave actually consumes 841.6W on average.